legoandmars/GorillaTagMapProject/README.md

 - If you're using Teleporters, double check that the Teleporter Points are set properly.
 - Double check all of your Triggers to ensure that options are set properly.

-If you wanted to use a custom skybox, import it into your Unity project as an image, set the `Texture Shape` to Cube and set your map's `Custom Skybox` to it.
+If you wanted to use a custom skybox, import it into your Unity project as an image, set the `Texture Shape` to Cube, and set your map's `Custom Skybox` to it.

 There's one more final step you'll need to do before exporting, and that's creating a `ThumbnailCamera`.
 Right click on your map's GameObject, then click `Camera` to add a camera.
 Rename this camera `ThumbnailCamera`.

-Get your Scene view into a good position for a thumbnail (something that shows off your map and its main features), then click on the `ThumbnailCamera` and at the top of your screen click `GameObject -> Align With View` (You can position the camera manually too, but this way is easier)
+Get your Scene view into a good position for a thumbnail (something that shows off your map and its main features), then click on the `ThumbnailCamera` and at the top of your screen click `GameObject/Align With View` (You can position the camera manually too, but this way is easier)

 Now that your thumbnail is created, it's time to export!
 Go to `Window/Map Exporter` and click Export [your map name].
 Alternatively, you can click on your map's GameObject and click `Export Map`.